 If you are a copyright owner, authorized to act on behalf of one, or authorized to act under any exclusive right under copyright, please report alleged copyright infringements taking place on or through the Website by completing the following DMCA notice (“Notice”) and delivering it to Website’s Designated Copyright Agent, either in writing or by email, as provided for herein.

 As a copyright owner, to provide Useless Media Group with proper valid notice of your copyright claim, your notice must be in English and must substantially contain the following:

 i.
 A physical or electronic signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed;

 ii.
 An identification of the copyrighted work claimed to have been infringed, or — if multiple copyrighted works at a single online site are covered by a single Notice — a representative list of such works;

 iii.
 Identification of the material that is claimed to be infringing or to be the subject of infringing activity and that is to be removed or access to which is to be disabled, and information reasonably sufficient to permit the service provider to locate the material.
-This identification should include information reasonably sufficient to permit Useless Media Group to locate the material, such as any URLs identifying the alleged infringing material, along with any other information that might assist Useless Media Group’s Designated Copyright Agent in its investigation of your claim;
+This identification should include information reasonably sufficient to permit Useless Media Group to locate the material, such as any URLs identifying the allegedly infringing material, along with any other information that might assist Useless Media Group’s Designated Copyright Agent in its investigation of your claim;

 iv.
-Information reasonably sufficient to permit Useless Media Group to contact the complaining party, such as an address, telephone number, and, if available, an email address at which the you may be contacted;
+Information reasonably sufficient to permit Useless Media Group to contact the complaining party, such as an address, telephone number, and, if available, an email address at which you may be contacted;

 v.
-A statement that you have a good-faith belief that use of the material in question is not authorized by you, your agent, or the law; and
+A statement that you have a good-faith belief that use of the material in question is not authorized by you, your agent or the law; and

 vi.
 A statement that the information in the Notice is accurate, and under penalty of perjury, that the complaining party is authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.